-We’re currently updating our resources and the Fair Work Information Statement to reflect the changes taking effect.
+We're working on updating our resources to reflect the changes.
 Subscribe to email updates about ‘new products and resources’ to be notified of key updates.
 If you’re registered with My account you can subscribe to information updates and manage your subscriptions when you log into My account.

 Want to save this information for later?